 There’s only one thing we all share equally in this room.
 We all have the same human nature that bears the image of our Maker.
-If you ground human identity in our capacities which may come and go and that none of us share equally, you got a problem.
+If you ground human identity in our capacities, which may come and go, and that none of us share equally, you’ve got a problem.

-Size, you were smaller as an embryo, but since when does body size determine value?
+Size - you were smaller as an embryo, but since when does body size determine value?
 Men are generally larger than women.
 We don’t think they deserve more rights than women do.
 What about your level of development?
 Were you less developed as an embryo?
-Of course, but 2-year-old girls are less developed than 21-year-old young women.
+Of course, but two-year-old girls are less developed than 21-year-old young women.
 Two-year-old girls do not have a developed reproductive system yet.
-It doesn’t follow [that] they’re less human and valuable because of it.
+It doesn’t follow they’re less human and valuable because of it.

-Size, level of development, what about environment, where you were located?
+Size, level of development - what about environment, where you were located?
 You were in the womb; now you’re out.
 How does where you are determine what you are?
-How does a journey of eight inches down the birth canal suddenly transform you from a non-human, non-valuable thing we can kill to valuable human being that we can’t?
+How does a journey of eight inches down the birth canal suddenly transform you from non-human, non-valuable thing we can kill to valuable human being that we can’t?

 Size, level of development, environment, degree of dependency, think SLED.
 Those four differences are not good reasons for saying you could be killed then, but not now.

 Now, I want you to take a journey into the future.
 It is next Thanksgiving.
 You are at your Thanksgiving table, and your neighbor is your guest, and he does not support your pro-life view.
 In fact, your neighbor, who we will call James, is actually quite pro-abortion.